Classification is the systematic identification of a chemical’s hazards.

 - GHS02 – Flame

-Flammable liquids, solids and gases; including self-heating and self-igniting substances.
+Flammable liquids, vapours, solids and gases; including self-heating and self-igniting substances.

 Oxidising liquids, solids and gases, may cause or intensify fire.

 Corrosive chemicals, may cause severe skin and eye damage and may be corrosive to metals.

 - GHS06 — Skull and crossbones

 Fatal or toxic if swallowed, inhaled or in contact with skin.

 Low level toxicity.
 This includes respiratory, skin, and eye irritation, skin sensitisers and chemicals harmful if swallowed, inhaled or in contact with skin.